ovh/the-bastion/README.md

 \*\*: Note that these have partial MFA support, due to their reduced set of available `pam` plugins.
 Support for either an additional password or TOTP factor can be configured, but not both at the same time.
 The code is actually known to work on FreeBSD/HardenedBSD 10+, but it's only regularly tested under 13.2.

 Other BSD variants, such as OpenBSD and NetBSD, are unsupported as they have a severe limitation over the maximum number of supplementary groups, causing problems for group membership and restricted commands checks, as well as no filesystem-level ACL support and missing PAM support (hence no MFA).

-### Zero assumption on your environment

-Nothing fancy is needed either on the ingress or the egress side of The Bastion to make it work.

-In other words, only your good old `ssh` client is needed to connect through it, and on the other side, any standard `sshd` server will do the trick.
-This includes, for example, network devices on which you may not have the possibility to install any custom software.

-## :curly_loop: Reliability

-* The KISS principle is used where possible for design and code: less complicated code means more auditability and less bugs
-* Only a few well-known libraries are used, less third party code means a tinier attack surface
-* The bastion is engineered to be self-sufficient: no dependencies such as databases, other daemons, other machines, or third-party cloud services, statistically means less downtime
-* High availability can be setup so that multiple bastion instances form a cluster of several instances, with any instance usable at all times (active/active scheme)

 ## :ok: Code quality